VariantSync/DiffDetective/README.md

 The classification is implemented within the [org.variantsync.diffdetective.editclass](src/main/java/org/variantsync/diffdetective/editclass/) package.

 The original replication package can be found on the [esecfse](https://github.com/VariantSync/DiffDetective/tree/esecfse22) branch or via the DOI [10.5281/zenodo.7110095](https://doi.org/10.5281/zenodo.7110095).
 The replication is also available for the most recent version of DiffDetective with various improvements, which will likely yield to slightly different results than the initial study.
-The updated replication package can be found in the [replication/esecfse22](replication/esecfse22) subdirectory with it's own [README](replication/esecfse22/README.md).
+The updated replication package can be found in the [replication/esecfse22](replication/esecfse22) subdirectory with its own [README](replication/esecfse22/README.md).

 ### Views on Edits to Variational Software (SPLC 2023)